The Supreme Judicial Court (SJC) is the Commonwealth's highest appellate court.

-Obtain the newest appellate opinions, search the archive of past opinions, see opinion revisions, sign up for our e-mail notification service, and follow us on Twitter using the links below.
+Obtain the newest appellate opinions, search collections of past opinions, see opinion revisions, sign up for our e-mail notification service, and follow us on Twitter using the links below.

 The Supreme Judicial Court Clerk's Office for the County of Suffolk is primarily responsible for the Supreme Judicial Court single justice caseload.

 Rules and orders that govern practice before the Supreme Judicial Court.

 The historic John Adams Courthouse, constructed in the 19th century, is located in Pemberton Square between the Massachusetts State House and Government Center in Boston.

 Learn about the trial and executions of Nicola Sacco and Bartolomeo Vanzetti.